Constraining Neutron-Star Matter with Microscopic and Macroscopic Collisions

-The nuclear equation of state (EOS) describes dense matter probed in terrestrial experiments with atomic nuclei as well as in astrophysical observations of neutron stars.
-The nuclear EOS is governed by Quantum Chromodynamics (QCD), the theory of strong interactions, but direct calculations of dense matter in neutron stars based on QCD are presently not feasible.
+\textbf{Introduction.} The nuclear equation of state (EOS) describes dense matter probed in terrestrial experiments with atomic nuclei as well as in astrophysical observations of neutron stars.
+The nuclear EOS is governed by quantum chromodynamics (QCD), the theory of strong interactions, but direct calculations of dense matter in neutron stars based on QCD are not feasible at present.
 Hence, the nuclear EOS has to be determined through approximate theoretical calculations or from experimental or observational data.
-As a result, at densities well above nuclear saturation density, $n_{\rm sat}=0.16\fmiq$ corresponding to a mass density of $2.7\cdot 10^{14} \textrm{g/cm}^3$, where experimental and theoretical information is less robust, the nuclear EOS is still highly uncertain and many open questions remain, such as if a possible phase transition to exotic phases of matter exists in nature~\cite{Annala:2019puf}.
+As a result, at densities well above nuclear saturation density, $n_{\rm sat}=0.16\fmiq$ (corresponding to a mass density of $2.7\cdot 10^{14} \textrm{g/cm}^3$), for which experimental and theoretical information are less robust, the nuclear EOS is still highly uncertain and many open questions remain, such as whether a possible phase transition to exotic phases of matter exists in nature\cite{Annala:2019puf}.